 After following this course, students can:

-- Independently study a specific topic in robotics and mechatronics in depth
+- Independently study a specific topic in robotics in depth

 - Choose an appropriate research methodology to investigate a given research question